maelzawawy/QULAP/README.md

 A compressed ".out" file that contains the results of Omnet++ implementation (equipped with Inet) for the second scenario of the QULAP Practicability section of the paper.

+### S2-Energy Consumption.txt

+A text file that contains energy readings extracted from the results of Omnet++ implementation (equipped with Inet) for the second scenario of the QULAP Practicability section of the paper.

 ### S3.rar

 A compressed ".out" file that contains the results of Omnet++ implementation (equipped with Inet) for the third scenario of the QULAP Practicability section of the paper.

+### S3-Energy Consumption.txt

+A text file that contains energy readings extracted from the results of Omnet++ implementation (equipped with Inet) for the third scenario of the QULAP Practicability section of the paper.

 ### S4.rar

 A compressed ".out" file that contains the results of Omnet++ implementation (equipped with Inet) for the fourth scenario of the QULAP Practicability section of the paper.

+### S4-Energy Consumption.txt

+A text file that contains energy readings extracted from the results of Omnet++ implementation (equipped with Inet) for the fourth scenario of the QULAP Practicability section of the paper.

 ### S5.rar

 A compressed ".out" file that contains the results of Omnet++ implementation (equipped with Inet) for the fifth scenario of the QULAP Practicability section of the paper.

+### S5-Energy Consumption.txt

+A text file that contains energy readings extracted from the results of Omnet++ implementation (equipped with Inet) for the fifth scenario of the QULAP Practicability section of the paper.

 ### S6.rar

 A compressed ".out" file that contains the results of Omnet++ implementation (equipped with Inet) for the last scenario of the QULAP Practicability section of the paper.

+### S5-Energy Consumption.txt

+A text file that contains energy readings extracted from the results of Omnet++ implementation (equipped with Inet) for the last scenario of the QULAP Practicability section of the paper.